Day Twenty-Four on the Camino Portugués

 To follow the Camino, turn right here in the plaza to continue on the Camino, or left and across the bridge to the municipal albergue, or to take the short diversion to the Santiaguiño do Monte, not even a full kilometer out of the way and about a 60 meter climb.

-We turned right and walked around the church, turning left on the Rúa Murgadán, into the Plaza Manuel Rodríguez Cobián where the Albergue Rossol (+34 981 810 011) is, in the photo below.
+We turned right and walked around the church, turning left onto the Rúa Murgadán, into the Plaza Manuel Rodríguez Cobián where the Albergue Rossol (+34 981 810 011) is, in the photo below.
 We had our 1st coffee break for day twenty-four on the Portuguese Way, here.

 If you come to the Albergue and Café Bar Rossol, you have missed the turn to Santiaguiño do Monte.
 This is what happened to us.
 Somehow I got disoriented and thought the turn was farther along.